Sitecore/jss/docs/data/routes/docs/nextjs/internationalization/using-i18n/en.md

 Next.js provides a way to use [Internationalized Routing](https://nextjs.org/docs/advanced-features/i18n-routing).
 The sample app is using [Sub-path Routing](https://nextjs.org/docs/advanced-features/i18n-routing#sub-path-routing).
-Let's dive in details how sample app is configured to enable `i18n`.
+Let's dive into details on how the sample app enables `i18n`.

 > `jss export` doesn't support multilingual apps, in this case you should disable localization.
 Refer to [page](/docs/nextjs/deploying-to-production/export).

 ### Initialization

-In `next.config.js` we have defined `locales` and `defaultLocale`:
+The file `next.config.js` contains definitions for `locales` and `defaultLocale`:
-* `locales` - These are all the locales you want to support in your application.
-These should generally match (or at least be a subset of) those in Sitecore.
+* `locales` are all the locales you want to support in your application and should generally match (at least be a subset of) those in Sitecore.
-* `defaultLocale` - This is the locale that will be used when visiting a non-locale prefixed path e.g. `/styleguide`.
+* `defaultLocale` is the locale used when visiting a non-locale prefixed path, such as `/styleguide`.

 ```js
 i18n: {